Search

 Conclusion

 Thermal bypasses are a critical issue in building enclosures that can significantly undermine the thermal performance of wall assemblies.
-By understanding the sources of thermal bypasses – such as design flaws, material tolerances, installation errors, and a shortage of skilled labor – designers, builders, and building owners can effectively tackle these challenges to deliver high-performance, energy-efficient buildings.
+Understanding the sources of thermal bypasses—such as design flaws, material tolerances, installation errors, and labor shortages—helps stakeholders tackle these challenges.
+This approach enables designers, builders, and building owners to deliver high-performance, energy-efficient buildings.

 Investing in comprehensive solutions that address these various challenges is essential to ensuring that building owners and occupants benefit from the full potential of a well-designed and properly executed building enclosure.
 This commitment not only enhances the sustainability of the building but also ensures long-term savings and improved conditions for occupants.